jpype-project/jpype/doc/userguide.rst

 Buffer backed memory is not limited to use with NumPy.
 Buffer transfers are supported to provide shared memory between processes or memory mapped files.
-Anything that can be mapped to an address with as a flat array of primitives can be mapped into Java.
+Anything that can be mapped to an address with as a flat array of primitives with machine native byte ordering can be mapped into Java.

 NumPy Primitives
 ================

-When converting a Python type to a boxed Java type, there is the difficulty that Java has no way to known what is the size of primitive to convert into.
-But with NumPy numerical types this is not an issue.
+When converting a Python type to a boxed Java type, there is the difficulty that Java has no way to known the size of a Python numerical value.
+But when converting NumPy numerical types, this is not an issue.
 The following conversions apply to NumPy primitive types.

 =========== =======================
 Numpy Type  Java Boxed Type